Offline and Online Presence is the Way Forward

-These days, if you’re not on LinkedIn or any equivalent jobs platform, you’re either sitting on a large inheritance or seriously out of touch with the industry.
+These days, if you’re not on LinkedIn, you’re either sitting on a large inheritance or seriously out of touch with the industry.
 For freelancers in particular and job seekers in general, having a digital presence is now perhaps as essential as being qualified to work.

-Looking back at that time and analysing the power that was afforded to me by my digital professional network, I got to thinking how this could be used to empower job seekers everywhere.
-That is how the Global People Club was set up: allowing professionals to hack the Swiss Job Market with strong business connections, both offline and online.
+Looking back at that time and analysing the power that my digital professional network afforded me, I thought about how this could be used to empower job seekers everywhere.
+That is how the Global People Club was set up: to allow professionals to hack the Swiss Job Market with strong business connections, both offline and online.

 Say you’ve joined a professional networking group like HireMe.
 How can you develop a digital presence that lets you take full advantage of the networking opportunities?
 Here’s the quick lowdown on how to do just that: